Where to stay in Dublin: the best neighbourhoods (2026)

 Cons

-- Centre twenty minutes on foot
+- Twenty minutes on foot to the center

 Our tips for booking the right place